 Legal Technology Team of the Year

-Recognising the law firms, in-house teams and chambers, either offshore or onshore, that have pushed through innovation and secured competitive advantage for their business.
-Important factors will be fresh approaches in creating and delivering legal products, including utilising technology and new business models.
+In this category, we recognise the law firms, in-house teams and chambers, either offshore or onshore, that have pushed through innovation and secured competitive advantage for their business.
+Important factors are fresh approaches in creating and delivering legal products, including utilising technology and new business models.

 Previous Winners / Nominees

 Launched in late 2017, Pattern is a bespoke cloud-hosted software solution for valuing IP portfolios.
 It determines fair, reasonable and non-discriminatory (FRAND) royalties, comparing patents and calculating values at historic dates.
 Pattern took two years to develop with input from clients, economists, academics, statisticians and technical experts.
 It has been used by multiple clients, in particular Nokia.